suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 This is database which store an game data, now there is following things that required to add into game database to make them able to work in your game:

-*   `Attribute`, an attributes that player character levelup to increase character stats
+*   `Attribute`, an attributes that can be increase by stat point to increase character stats.
+*   `Currency`, an custom currencies.
+If you want to use other currencies other than gold and cash you can create custom currencies.
 *   `Damage Element`, an elements of damage, you can make fire, ice, poison damage elements for more variety of gameplay.
-You can leave it empty if you don't want to have other damage elements than default damage element (which set to `Game Instance`)
+You can leave it empty if you don't want to have other damage elements than default damage element (which set to `Game Instance`).
-*   `Item`, an items
+*   `Item`, an items.
+*   `Item Craft Formula`, formula for item crafting.
+*   `Armor Types`, type for an armor items, you can define equipping slots by armor types.
+*   `Weapon Types`, type for an weapon items, you can define how weapon working by weapon types.
+*   `Ammo Types`, type for an ammo items, you can define which kind of ammo is required for weapon in weapon type game data.
+*   `Skill`, an character's skills.
+*   `Guild Skill`, skills that can be use when joined the guild.
+*   `Status Effects`, status effects which will apply to the character when attacking or being attacked.
+*   `Play Character Entity`, the character which will be represent in game scene and can controls by players.
+*   `Monster Character Entity`, the monster character which will be represent in game scene.
+*   `Vehicle Entity`, the mountable animal or vehicle which will be represent in game scene.
+*   `Harvestable`, type for harvestable entities, you can define items which will drops when harvestable entities destroyed.
+*   `Map Info`, map scenes that allowed player to accesses and settings for each maps.
 *   `Npc Dialog`, an NPC dialogs which will be shown when character talks to NPCs
-*   `Quest`
-*   `Guild Skill`, skills that can be use when joined the guild that already level up the skill
-*   `Play Character Entity`, the character which will be represent in game scene and can controls by players
-*   `Monster Character Entity`, the monster character which will be represent in game scene
-*   `Mount Entity`, the mountable animal or vehicle which will be represent in game scene
-*   `Map Info`, map scenes that allowed player to accesses and settings for each maps
+*   `Quest`, an character's quests.
-*   `Faction`, factions that allowed player to select, you can leave it empty if you don't want to have factions in your game
+*   `Faction`, factions that allowed player to select, you can leave it empty if you don't want to have factions in your game.

 More Info: [Click Here](pages/103-game-database)